uranian throne

 Dempelath behind the panes

 The fifth floor was wide, and its furniture scant.
 Open-plan spaces were the rule up here.
 Barlayn started forward, intending to lead his little crowd towards the out-thrust bay window.
+Each step, however, became a drag against a weight of reluctance, as the motions of his body were inhibited by the Face that now directly shone through that window from across the way.

-He could sense behind him the equally gluey manner in which the others shuffled.
-The voice of Gstatt rasped, "We'll out-stare him, Noad B-L." Creditable, that; but no one else said anything.
+The voice of Gstatt rasped, creditably, "We'll out-stare him, Noad B-L." But no one else said anything.

 Barlayn realized his mistake in bringing so many witnesses with him.
 As he glanced over his shoulder he noted with sad disappointment, from their darting, evasive eyes, that they simply weren't up to seeing that Thing out there.

+The main risk, he guessed, was that this "Weigher" might arrange for them all to be taken in some sort of flank attack while they were practically immobilised by the sense of strangeness and dismay which seeemd to be taking hold.
+Why, though, was it working this way?
+Why was the sight of that Face with its crawling lights so awful?
+Barlayn forced himself to stare analytically at the thing.
 The apparent distension of that luminous head: it must, no doubt, be an optical illusion, a merely apparent swelling, caused by the coloured glows which swam across it - or was that too glib?
 Barlayn had sudden doubts about his own excuse-grabbing wits.
-Maybe at such a crux no dodge would suffice -

 One of the crowd behind him dared to interrupt his thoughts, pleading, "Perhaps we ought to... er... postpone all this, Noad B-L."

-Those words made him realize: only a few seconds had passed!
-Time had slowed almost to a stop as Barlayn, struggling for breath, replied: "You mustn't miss this great moment."
-Now to make the tone cutting and dry: "Behold the shining form of the great Weigher!
-I know it is he, because, of course, Dempelath would not permit such dominance to anyone else.
-Now, did I hear someone say 'postpone the clash'?
-Sorry, can't do that.
-But postpone the understanding, yes, by all means!
-Let's make sure we beat him first!
-And then, if you're still keen on understanding what's wrong with his skin..."
+Barlayn, struggling for breath, replied: "You mustn't miss this great moment."
+He made his tone cutting and dry: "Behold the shining form of the great Weigher himself; Dempelath, and none other.
+I know it is he, because, of course, the great man would not permit such dominance to anyone else.
+Now, did I hear someone say 'postpone'?
+Sorry, can't avoid the clash.
+But postpone the understanding, yes by all means!
+Let's make sure we beat him first, and then, if you're still keen on understanding what's wrong with his skin..."

+He felt, for a moment, like a pilot who had successfully skimmed between fangs of rock.
 Then, to his exasperation, that woman Bizzid Folomm had to put in her phial's worth:

 "If we're going to beat him, shouldn't we find out what's wrong with him?" she demanded brightly.

-"Normal people don't look like that... and normal people don't raise rebellions."
+"Normal people don't look like that.
+And normal people don't raise rebellions."

+Barlayn hung his head.
+The woman had defeated him.
+Steer... a Noad must know how to steer.
+Make decisions from insufficient data, then abandon those decisions in the face of further insufficient data... on and on, to weave around the waves.
 But he'd have to be quick now.
-It was needful to tackle this subject without further delay.
-It had to be brought into the realm of the bearable, the explicable, instantly.
+It was needful to bring stuff into the realm of the bearable, the explicable, instantly; Bizzid was right so far, no matter what theory might say.
 For those shining lobate patches of glowing colour which swam over the skin of Dempelath in eerie uneven motions did, after all, require an acceptable explanation.
-The woman was right to that extent: some stuff was so outrageous you had to find answers for it, to avoid a shriek of the mind.
+Some stuff was so outrageous you had to find answers for it, to avoid a shriek of the mind.
 Allowing his opinion to swing about, Barlayn took up and wielded the mental spade.
-Explain, describe and belittle the enemy's power.
-Dig deep and hope -
+Explain, describe and thus belittle the enemy's power.

-Indeed, some lower reaches of Rullud Avenue are like that.
-Any radial road in a Uranian city is apt to attract quite a few square-fronted edifices, for this is a practical way to maximize the use of available space.
-However, if you look higher than their third or fifth storey, your view changes.
-The rectangular roof-tops are over-bulged by other designs.
-This is where our typical irregular urban lattice takes over.
+It's time for another of our corrections.
+This latest necessary amendment, of an impression we have most likely made on the minds of our Terran readers, concerns the word "avenue".
+When we use it, you probably picture a wide street lined by block-like buildings.
+Indeed, some lower reaches of Rullud Avenue are like that, and for that matter any radial road in a Uranian city is apt to attract quite a few square-fronted edifices, a practical way to maximize the use of available space.
+However, if you look higher than the third or fifth storey, your view changes, the rectangles are over-bulged, and our irregular urban lattice takes over.

-Therefore, the vista from the fifth floor of the Oxpeihon was no mere line of rooftops but a metalloid jungle of weblike walkways, globular palaces and helical towers, looming and arching over the avenue; and what the Noad witnessed in that eerie moment could have been a reasonable addition to that tangle of shapes.
-It was not the form but the speed of the new spiky tower, huge and distant, visibly pushing up beyond the architecture of Jihom District, beyond even the landmark dome called the Menestegon which lay in the same line of sight - it was the speed that was abhorrent.
-Pushing up by the second!
+Therefore the vista from the fifth floor of the Oxpeihon was no mere line of rooftops but a metalloid jungle of weblike walkways, globular palaces and helical towers, looming and arching over the avenue; and what the Noad witnessed in that eerie moment could have been a mere addition to that tangle of shapes.
+It was not the form but the speed of the new spiky tower that shocked him.
+Huge and distant, visibly pushing up beyond the architecture of Jihom District, beyond even the landmark dome called the Menestegon which lay in the same line of sight, it grew with a speed that was abhorrent.
+It was pushing up by the second!
+Gazing at it, Barlayn could almost imagine he was watching a time-lapse film of the growth, not of a man-built tower, but of a giant vegetable stem bearing sickle-shaped leaves.

-Then his eyes snapped back to focus upon a closer event - for a change was coming over Dempelath's face.
-Several of the crawling lights on the Weigher's skin had coalesced.
-They now formed a yellow dagger-pattern which flowed from chin to forehead.
-Shortly this latest pattern dissolved, back into the previous medley of colours and forms... but the Noad had seen enough.
+His eyes then had to snap back to focus upon a closer event, for a change was coming over Dempelath's face.
+Several of the crawling lights on the Weigher's skin had coalesced, now forming a yellow dagger-pattern which flowed from chin to forehead.
+Shortly this new pattern in turn dissolved, back into the previous medley of colours and forms... but the Noad had seen enough: understanding had come: the answer for which he had prayed.

 Someone else in his group whispered, "But why is the face just standing there, staring at us?"

-No mistaking that confidential voice-projection.
+No mistaking that confidential projection.

 "Nevertheless may I show you my own finding?"

-"Go ahead," said Barlayn, adding with calculated recklessness, "and since I'm out on this limb, you may as well make it public."
+"Go ahead," said Barlayn, adding more loudly and with calculated recklessness, "and since I'm out on this limb, you may as well make it public."
+He addressed the company: "Stand back: we're about to see a holo-report from Dynoom."

 ...Or, the not-quite-deserted avenue.

-Increasing numbers streamed to surround the float, causing it to roll to a stop.
-No, actually - thought the Noad as he watched - it wasn't so much the float that interested them.
-It was enwrapped by the crowd but it wasn't what they were focussed upon.
-Rather, what attracted them was another, convergent arrival.
+Gaining confidence, others followed.
+Increasing numbers streamed to get in the way of the float.
+They must be so pleased to see it, their enthusiasm was impeding it, causing it to roll to a stop.
+No, actually - thought the Noad as he watched - it wasn't so much the float that interested them, enwrapped though it was by the press of people; rather, what attracted the crowd was another, convergent arrival.
+It was the Daon herself, it was Sunwa Nerren, causing all eyes to switch to her as she strolled into view out of an alley on the Occoz side.

-The watching Noad had his own plea: let what seems, be true.
-Let her be in a state of enjoyment.
-And therefore let me be reliably glad of the job I pushed her into.
-Away with the perpetual tussle between the way things ought to go and the way things are; let there be no reason why this should not turn out to be a fine, normal, meet-the-Daon public session, as is traditional in sane times.
+The watching Noad meanwhile had his own plea: allow me to be glad of the job I pushed her into.
+Let there be no reason why this should not turn out to be a fine, normal, meet-the-Daon public session as is traditional in sane times.
+And why not?
+The crowd seemed sincerely eager; folk at the back were straining to glimpse the Daon, yet a decent restraint was evident.

-That individual fixed his gaze upon the blue-cloaked woman as her steps took her closer to him.
-"Skimmjard, Daon S-N!" he called down at her from his vantage.
+intently upon the blue-cloaked woman as her steps took her closer to him.
+No one else spoke.
+He continued: "Tell us, Daon

-"Tell us, Daon S-N," he continued: "all those times when you were stuck in your Wayfaring routine, did you not dream of this day?"
+S-N: all those times when you were stuck in your Wayfaring routine, did you not dream of this day?"

+With each second that ticked by it became more evident that he, Smevedem, had a kind of priority in the role of interrogator.
 Daon Sunwa Nerren took no umbrage at this.
 She chuckled, "You mean, is this the fulfilment of my dreams?"

-"Ah!
-Vital, isn't it, to have dreams!
+"Ah, so vital it is to have dreams!
 Didn't you always trust," Smevedem continued with rising intensity, " - that you would amount in the end to more than mere fodder for the cartographers' stats?
 Was it not essential for you to believe that to be fodder was not your role; that you would not remain in obscurity for the rest of your life; that would become the privileged super-forg you now are?"

-The words roared more harshly; the listening Noad's heart sank.
-Backgrounder resentment was being starkly, albeit tortuously expressed, and surely the Daon must have caught the hostility; yet her face was showing no strain as she simply agreed, "I most certainly did always hope for more."
+The words now were roared more harshly; the listening Noad's heart sank as he recognized that backgrounder resentment was being starkly, albeit tortuously expressed.
+What of the Daon's reaction?
+Suresly she must have caught the hostility; yet her face was showing no strain.

 That sweet reply appeared to win hearts in the crowd; admiring eyes turned back to her.

-"For my old profession of Wayfaring," she went on, "like every calling, is always more than itself.
-Every one of us - be nen the most obscure of wirrips or the most famous of Sunnoads - equally feed the cosmic statistics, that grand summation, which, over the history of the universe, will welcome every life.
-No act wasted, no life lived in vain, wirrips or forgs, essential fodder we all are."
+She continued, "And my hope was granted daily."
+Her voice rang lyrically pure; the audience straightaway sensed that they were about to hear a shining conclusion.
+They froze, mid-breath, as she went on: "For my old profession of Wayfaring, like every calling, is more than itself.
+Every one of us - be nen the most obscure of wirrips or the most famous of Sunnoads - equally feed the cosmic statistics, that grand summation which, over the history of the universe, will welcome every life."

 We do not relish this part of our tale...